 The museum collects objects that were owned by or given to Florence Nightingale, items associated with her work in the Crimean War, her work in army health reform, sanitation, hospital planning and statistics as well as items that reflect her nursing legacy and the origins of the Nightingale Training School.

 Many of our objects have been acquired through the kind donation of individuals.
-If you have an item that you believe fits our collecting policy and you would to like to enquire about donating it to the museum, please send a photograph and as much information as you know about it to the Collections Officer.
+If you have an item that you believe fits our collecting policy and you would to like to enquire about donating it to the museum, please send a photograph and as much information as you know about it to us.